rbharatc/m2x-nanode/README.md

                    update_location_data_fill_callback cb);
 ```

-In this API request, `name` and `elevation` are optional values. `has_name` and `has_elevation` thus determine if `name` and `elevation` are present respectively: 1 for present, 0 for absence.
+In this API request, `name` and `elevation` are optional values. `has_name` and `has_elevation` thus determine if `name` and `elevation` are present respectively: 1 for present, 0 for absent.

 Depending on the values `has_name` and `has_elevation`, the callback function will be called 2 - 4 times.
 Each time, a different `data_type` value is used, so we can know which value is requested right now.

-Like all the requests above, if string-typed values are printed, double quotes are needed to be printed as well.
+Like all the requests outlined above, if string-typed values are printed, double quotes are needed as well.

 ## Known Issues ##

-* In our tests, we found that there is a small chance that an API request may timeout.
-This happens inside the ethercard library: our internal callback functions are not called at all.
-We suspect that this may be related to the way TCP/IP is implemented in the library, or our way of using the library(we might accidently set the wrong parameter for some option?)
+* In our tests with Nanode based devices, we found that there is a small chance that an API request may timeout.
+This occurs inside the ethercard library: our internal callback functions are not called at all.
+We suspect that this may be related to the way TCP/IP is implemented in the library, or our way of using the library (we might accidently set the wrong parameter for some option).

-* Unlike the Arduino client library, fetching values is not supported at all.
+* Unlike the Arduino client library, fetching values is not supported in the Nanode library.
 This is because [ethercard](https://github.com/xxuejie/ethercard) does not support packet streaming: when a packet arrives, ethercard will read all the data into memory before handling over control to our code.
-Considering the facts that Nanode only have 2kb memory, and that a simple M2X List Value API response contains 4k-5k data.
-We can never process this request on Nanode successfully.
+Considering the fact that a Nanode only has 2kb memory, and that a simple M2X List Value API response contains 4k-5k data, we can never process this request on Nanode successfully.